openlab-red/openshift-gateway-mesh-integration/docs/blogs/index.md

 # Product Page
 istioctl -n bookinfo proxy-config secret $(oc -n bookinfo get pod -lapp=productpage -o jsonpath='{.items[0].metadata.name}')
 ```

+Both outputs should show certificates with a `ROOTCA` entry that matches your custom root certificate.
+This confirms the proxies have loaded the new CA hierarchy.

+For deeper inspection, you can establish a TLS connection to a backend service and examine the certificate chain directly.
+This verifies that workload certificates are being issued by your custom intermediate CA:

 ```bash
 # Get a pod